Battleground Ukraine: Putin the Tyrant v. Biden the Appeaser

 And how did that bribe work out?
 Rhetorical question.

 For the moment, Israel is keeping Iran in check with direct hits on Iranian turf against key Islamist leaders and facilities.
 While Israel received the full support of the Trump administration, its actions to contain the Iranian nuclear threat are tolerated by Biden.

-Putin knows that the most significant deterrent Biden has in his inventory would be to embed a contingent of U.S. forces with Ukrainian forces.
+Putin knows that the most significant deterrent Biden has in his inventory would be to embed a contingent of U.S. forces with Ukrainian forces – the U.S. already has “military trainers” there.
 Thus, any military incursion by Russia would constitute an attack against the United States.
 Biden is not about to go there, which is indicative of our assessment of Putin’s resolve.

 So where do things stand?
 Apparently, the Cold War was over, until it wasn’t…